 The province of Newfoundland and Labrador, Canada’s easternmost province, may be one of the country’s best kept secrets.
 The province consists of two distinct land masses – Labrador, which is connected to the mainland of Canada, and the nearby island of Newfoundland.
-The majority of its residents live in the province’s capital of St. John’s and enjoy a lively culture that draws heavily from its coastal environment.
-The province has recently evolved into a significant economic force in the Canadian landscape due to a boom in energy and natural resources
+A large number of its residents live in the provincial capital of St. John’s, which enjoy a lively culture that draws heavily from its coastal environment.
+The province has recently evolved into a significant economic force in the Canadian landscape due to a boom in energy and natural resources.

 The NL PNP is Newfoundland and Labrador’s Provincial Nominee Program.
 Through this program, prospective immigrants with the skills and experience targeted by the province may receive a Newfoundland and Labrador Provincial Nomination Certificate, which will allow that foreign national to apply for Canadian Permanent Residence with processing times that are faster than other Canadian immigration classes.